oksanagit/Hello_test/README.md

 ## Introduction
 Building an EPICS Control System from scratch could be a tedious, time consuming and challenging for the beginners.
 We offer you an out of the box solution, when you buy and assemble Single Board Computer, load  precreated image onto microSD card, boot the discless babyIOC computer from this microSD card and build your EPICS iocs using prebuild libraries and packages.
-If community finds this useful, we can add more mudules, sample iocs to ease the learning curve, as well as NSLS2 DAMA bluesky suit, etc.
+If community finds this useful, we can add more mudules, sample iocs to ease the learning curve etc. The image also has NSLS2 [bluesky](https://github.com/NSLS-II/bluesky) software deployed for those who are intersted to try it out.
  ## Hardware and parts
+We have conducted a research, reviewing many vendors which offer small factor Single Board Computes(SBC) including Beagleboard, RaspberryPI, BoundaryDevices, Nvidia, Hardkernel, PCengineering, EmbeddedArm, Udoo.

 The selected hardware is [UDOO x86 Ultra board](https://shop.udoo.org/x86/udoo-x86-ultra.html), which can be enhanced with different daughter cards.
 In this project we use ethernet daughter card, which adds 2 additional interfaces useful in any controls environment.
 Though the hardware can be purchased from many distributors, we advise buying directly from [UDOO](https://shop.udoo.org/).
 They ship fast.

 Parts list: